 All was forgotten and I went to bed happy, despite any panic I caused.
-I had interfaced with my second-favorite Flyer – Bobby Clarke was like Secretariat pulling away from Sham in the Belmont Stakes – and I had his autograph (I had Clarke’s too, but it was not from a personal encounter).
+I had interfaced with my second-favorite Flyer – Bobby Clarke was like Secretariat pulling away from Sham in the Belmont Stakes – and I had his autograph (I had Clarke’s, too, but it was not from a personal encounter).

 The second meeting with MacLeish was a bit different.
-I was acting in a professional manner as working member of the press at the Philadelphia Sports Writer’s dinner in Cherry Hill.
+I was acting in a professional manner as a working member of the press at the Philadelphia Sports Writer’s dinner in Cherry Hill.
 I walked out of the press room to look for Tommy Lasorda (I worked for the Norristown paper, and we were required to write about Lasorda whenever he passed gas) and almost collided with someone around my own size.

 He politely said “excuse me” and timidly stepped aside.
 His face, like any of the Broad Street Bullies, was unmistakable.

 “Rick MacLeish,” I pronounced, much more confident than when I was nine, introducing myself as he shifted his beer to his left hand and shook mine.

 We spoke for about five minutes, tops, during which I did most of the talking in a quiet corner where there were so many other Philadelphia sports icons walking around that no one would have even noticed.
 I told him he was my second-favorite Flyer, about the Matt Slapp incident and how I spent hours in my garage trying to replicate the quickness and power of his surreal wrist shot.

 I also told MacLeish that whenever my father managed to get tickets for a game – no easy task in that time frame – he always scored a goal, and that I even saw a hat trick or two.

 He quipped that he would have gotten me season tickets if he had known.